Paris D. Wicker, Ph.D.

 Welcome

-I am Paris Wicker (she/her), an incoming Assistant Professor of Educational Leadership and Policy at The State University of New York at Buffalo.
+I am Paris Wicker (she/her), an Assistant Professor of Educational Leadership and Policy at The State University of New York at Buffalo.
 My research centers the success and well-being of Black and Indigenous students, faculty, and staff.
-My research has been supported by the Ford Foundation and the Wisconsin Center for Educational Research (WCER) and published in the Review of Higher Education, and the Journal of College Access.
+My research has been supported by the Ford Foundation and the Wisconsin Center for Educational Research (WCER) and published in the Review of Higher Education, Journal of College Student Development, and the Journal of College Access.

 Within this site you will find information about my educational and professional experiences, a description of my program of research and current projects, and recent and past news and media.
 Read more